-The celebration ended with a blowout feast.
+The celebrations ended with a blowout feast.

 Si sono fatti una bella scorpacciata.